JohnGrime/MolecularUtilities/Programs/README.md

 	Where:

-		 -target: input PDB with molecules to superpose ONTO
+	  - target: input PDB with molecules to superpose ONTO
-		 -structures: input PDB with molecule to superpose ONTO those in "target"
+	  - structures: input PDB with molecule to superpose ONTO those in "target"
-		 -output: results file
+	  - output: results file
-		 -print_rmsd: print the before and after RMSD of superpositions
+	  - print_rmsd: print the before and after RMSD of superpositions

 	And one or more superposition entries, with parameters (separated by colon, ':'):

-		 superpose: molecule indices into current "structures" set, UNIT BASED
+	  - superpose: molecule indices into current "structures" set, UNIT BASED
-		 onto: molecule indices into current "target" set, UNIT BASED
+	  - onto: molecule indices into current "target" set, UNIT BASED
-		 apply_to: molecule indices into current "structures" set, UNIT BASED key=values: restrictions on the atoms used in the superposition.
+	  - apply_to: molecule indices into current "structures" set, UNIT BASED
+	  - key=values: restrictions on the atoms used in the superposition.
 For PDB files, these keys are the PDB ATOM attributes such as "name", "resName", "resSeq" etc (see PDB file format).

 	Notes:

 	   The optional 'set_size' and 'noadvance' parameters control how the contents of input files are considered.
 	   Groups of 'set_size' molecules are read in at a time, and it is on these sets that the superpositions act.
 	   The default 'set_size' is 1, and by default 'noadvance' is set for 'target' and 'structures' This results in consective sets from 'structures' being superposed onto consective sets from 'target'.
 Most of the time, you may wish to superpose only the first set of 'structures' onto all sets in 'target', which is specified as so:

 	   -target=a.pdb:1 -structures=b.pdb:1:noadvance

 	   Where ranges of values are provided in the values for superposition entries, using the dash character '-', the range is expanded into an INCLUSIVE set of indices.
 Checks are performed to ensure that the ranges are integers and that the start index is <= end index.

 	   Where values are provided for the keys in the superposition, the set of atoms to use for the superposition must have attributes in the list provided; where two atoms have attributes in the list specified, but the attributes are not identical for both atoms, those atoms are ignored.

 	   An empty value list for a particular key denotes that the named attribute must be the same for two atoms to be included in those atoms used for the superposition calculation. any attributes not specified in the superposition definition are simply ignored.

 	Examples:

 	  bin/Superpose -target=tgt.pdb -structures=str.pdb:4:noadvance -output=out.pdb superpose=1,2:onto=1:apply_to=3,4:name=:resName=:resSeq=12-34

 	  calculate superposition of molecules 1 and 2 (combined into single molecule) of str.pdb onto each sequential molecule of tgt.pdb where the atom names and residue names match, and the residue sequences are in the range of 12 to 34 (inclusive).
 This superposition transform is applied to molecules 3 and 4 of str.pdb and the results saved into out.pdb.
 We specify a set size of 4 for str.pdb, and prevent advancing beyond the first set.

 	  bin/Superpose -target=tgt.pdb:4 -structures=str.pdb:5:noadvance -output=out.pdb superpose=1,2:onto=1,2:apply_to=3,4,5:name=CA,CB:resName=:resSeq=

 	  calculate superposition of molecules 1 and 2 (combined into single molecule) of the first set of 5 consective molecules in str.pdb onto the combined molecule formed from entries 1 and 2 in each set of tgt.pdb (with tgt.pdb processed using sets of 4 consecutive molecules).
 	  The atom names are one of either "CA" or "CB" but must be the same for the paired atoms used in the superposition.
 The residue names and sequence numbers must match, and the results are saved into out.pdb.

 	MolecularUtilities $